Central Minnesota District Tournament

 Octas of CEDA '24

 TL;DR: I care a great deal about debate and I will put all of my effort in adjudicating the next two hours.
-It frustrates me when I see paradigms that say "[x] is prohibited," but I feel the need to clarify some biases that might impact my judging.
 I generally am more persuaded by arguments that say AFFs should have plans, that the AFF will be weighed against the Kritik, and that the practice of conditionality is usually good.
-That said, I have voted for all types of arguments and am always amazed at the ways in which y'all continue to instruct and educate me as a judge.

-My caveat to "nothing being prohibited" is that I will never vote on an argument based on something that happened out of round.
+I will never vote on an argument based on something that happened out of round.
 I have no context, it feels too much like policing, and it is a shameful use of my ballot.
-Introducing arguments like this will be met with a 25, introducing arguments like this that pertain to an individual not present in the round (other debater on their team / coach) will be met with a 20.
-We will never be able to fully remedy issues in a debate round that is filtered through competitive incentives.
-Trying to rectify these issues out of round, where discussions are more than 9 or 6 minutes of screaming into laptop and the responsible admin and coaches on your team are present, seems like the best way to go.
+Introducing arguments like this will be met with a 25 and L, introducing arguments like this that pertain to an individual not present in the round (other debater on their team / coach) will be met with a 20 and L. We will never be able to fully remedy issues in a debate round that is filtered through competitive incentives.
+Trying to rectify these issues out of round, where discussions are more than 9 or 6 minutes of screaming into laptops and the responsible admin and coaches on your team are present, seems like the best way to go.
+This includes the pre-round if I am not present.
 However if something happens in round, you can call them out or stake the debate on it.
 Also, if you use suicide as a form of "rhetorical advancement," read Pinker or Death Good, strike me.
 Goodness gracious!

 If you ask for a 30 you will receive a 25.